-Well that is kind of how it feels when the most important person to you has just vanished.
+Well, that is kind of how it feels when the most important person to you has just vanished.
 Poof.
 You just stand there stunned.
 You can’t believe what has just happened.
 They no longer exist in your life and you don’t exist in their life.
 How do you even process that?
-You simply refer to eachother as “ex” as if neither of you deserve a name anymore.
-As if you can’t bare to say their name outloud.
+You simply refer to each other as “ex” as if neither of you deserves a name anymore.
+As if you can’t bear to say their name out loud.
 The moments you shared and the plans you had for the future are over.

 Then it gets even better.
 Someone who you thought was your soulmate suggests you can be mates.
-Oh the pain.
+Oh, the pain.
 Now if a person breaks up with you and says this well it’s their way of not feeling guilty because they have offered friendship regardless of whether they dumped you by text or in person.
-Even though you have seen eachother naked and have shared intimate moments somehow you are meant to go from love to friends.
+Even though you have seen each other naked and have shared intimate moments somehow you are meant to go from love to friends.
 It doesn’t happen straight away.
-Maybe for some people it can work and I know people stay friends afterwards.
+Maybe for some people, it can work and I know people stay friends afterward.
 Sure if you’re ok with your ex telling you about their hot date last night.
 No?
 I didn’t think so.
-In the end you’re never really friends you’re more like awkward acquaintances.
-You’ll never really know what’s happening in eachothers lives and why would you want to tell them anyway if you still feel sour about the break up.
-You can never properly move on and meet new people if you’re hanging on to this idea of “friendship” when really you’re just hoping for a reunion.
-One wants to be friends, one wants more.
-It’s like been in the friendzone forever.

 People change.
 Feelings change.
 It doesn’t mean that the love once shared wasn’t true or real.
 It simply means that sometimes when people grow, they sometimes grow apart. – 500 Days of Summer.